ark-lang/ark-docs/enums.md

 and variants with unnamed data (anonymous data).

-An enum, denoted with the `enum` keyword, followed by a brace, contains the variants that define the enum.
+An enum, denoted with the `enum` keyword, followed by a brace, contains the variants that define the enum:

 ```
 enum {